DilsherB/DilsherB/README.md

 - 👋 Hi, I’m @DilsherB
 - 👀 I’m interested in software development
-- 🌱 I’m currently learning SAP B1 10.0 Add On
+- 🌱 I’m currently learning JavaScript from Microverse.
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me dilsherb@gmail.com